nooooocato/VSC-Transparent-Dark-Plus/README.md

 # VSC-Transparent-Dark-Plus
 Custom Visual Studio Code style, Extension Needed.
-# still in progress, may cause some issues.
+# Still in progress, may cause some issues.
 Please open an issue.

 ## How it works
 * CSS File <br>